Chinese Evergreen Care: Tips For Growing An Aglaonema

 This is my Aglaonema Silver Bay.
-It’s in our living room & I love looking down on this gorgeous foliage.
+It sits on the floor in our living room & I love looking down on this gorgeous foliage.

-Their most common use is as a tabletop plant.
+This popular houseplant is most commonly used as a tabletop plant.
 The larger varieties are low, wide floor plants with a rounded form.
-Besides offices, we used them in lobbies, malls, and even airports too.
+Besides offices, we used them in lobbies, malls, and even airports.
 They make fine underplantings for tall floor plants and are also seen in dish gardens and living walls.

 Size